Mount Cook Heliski Tour

 If weather prevents flying a refund for the heliski day will be given.

-Our base for the tour is Mt Cook Lodge.
-A comfortable lodge located in Mount Cook Village.
+Our base for the tour is The Hermitage, nestled in the beautiful Aoraki/Mt Cook National Park.
 Throughout the tour you will be staying in twin share ensuite rooms.
 However if you’d prefer your own space, single share rooms can be arranged.
 All rooms are equipped with ensuite bathrooms, quality linen, refrigerator and a patio or balcony so you can soak up the stunning mountain views.
-After a long day heli-skiing, chill out in the Chamois Bar & Grill, a favourite of travellers and locals alike.
-Enjoy pub style meals at great prices then party till late, play pool or watch the game on the sports screen.
+After a long day heli-skiing, chill out in the bar, a favourite of travellers and locals alike.

 Mint Tours Guides